responsible-ai-usage/daiu-spec-site/docs/1.0/markup.md

 title: Markup and data formats
 ---

-DAIU can be represented in both human facing text and machine readable data.
+DAIU can be represented in both human-facing text and machine-readable data.

-## Human facing tag
+## Plain text tag

 The recommended format is: